Hakem22/operations-on-data/README.md

 - operations.json Example of operations to be calculated.
 - output.json The results for the sample data provided.
 - JsonCalculator class as entry point

-## Notes on the delivery

-Please check the result back into this repository on the branch solution.
-Once you have uploaded your final solution, please give a short note to jobs@itdesign.de.